2017 Jack Makeham Memorial Lecture

 “Mice, Gazelles and Accelerators – Agtech’s role in The Farming Game“

-This year’s Jack Makeham Memorial Lecture will be presented by Scott Hansen, Director General, NSW Department of Primary Industries.
+This year’s Jack Makeham Memorial Lecture was presented by Scott Hansen, Director General, NSW Department of Primary Industries.

 The Lecture is a joint event co-hosted by the New England Branch of the Australasian Agricultural & Resource Economics Society and the UNE Business School.

 The global market for agricultural technology is projected to be US$189 billion between 2013 and 2022.
 Farmers are utilising these new technologies in greater frequency, with agtech uptake in Australia growing at about 2.5 per cent a year.
 With agriculture the largest contributor to national GDP growth in 2016-17 and the fastest growing economic sector, agtech and its ability to enhance the combination of data, science and business has the potential to make a significant impact on not only agriculture, but the Australian economy.
 With agtech providing farmers with the capacity to receive real-time data from production systems, inputs costs and prices for produce, and to provide enhanced predictive capabilities on climate, growth rates and yields, this uptake and generation of agtech has the potential to rewrite farm management planning, and to change The Farming Game.

 View the lecture in full via UNE Business School’s Memorial Lectures webpage.

 Scott Hansen joined NSW Department of Primary Industries (DPI) as Director General in March 2014.
 DPI is a core division of the state’s economic development agency, NSW Department of Industry.